SrividyaTirumala123/Automatic-Vacant-Parking-Management-System/README.md

 # Automatic Vacancy Slot Detection System

-This project implements a Parking Slot Detection system using object detection techniques to identify whether parking slots in a video are **occupied** or **vacant**.
+This project employs Python, OpenCV, and PyTorch to detect and classify parking slots in video streams determining whether each slot is occupied or vacant.
-It includes
-- Python
-- OpenCV
-- YOLO-V5
-- PyTorch

 ---